mittalprince/Everyday-Stuff/Blog Folder/weather_app/README.md

   });
 });
 ```
 Lets understand what we have done.
 First we access the city name entered by user using `re.body.city`, then create a `url` string, using which we make our api call.When we receive our callback, the first thing we’re going to do is check for an error.
 If we have an error, we’re going to render our index page.
-But notice that I’ve also added in a second argument. `res.render` has an optional second argument, an object where we can specify properties to be handled by our view ( index.ejs ).
+But notice that I’ve also added in a second argument. `res.render` has an optional second argument, an object where we can specify properties to be handled by our views ( index.ejs ).

 Now when we have no API error, we can parse our JSON into JS Object.
-Then we check for `weather.main == undefined`.
+Then we check for `(weather.main == undefined)`.
 This will only happen when user entered a string which isn't a city ('1', 'abcd').
 In this instance, we’ll render the index view, and we’ll also pass back an error.

-If `weather.main != undefined` then we can finally send back weather to client.
+If `(weather.main != undefined)` then we can finally send back weather to client.

 Last thing to do at this point is update `index.ejs`.
-Make use of all those variables we sent back with our `res.render`.
+Make use of all these variables we sent back with our `res.render`.
 As these variables are not available at client side, here EJS works.
 We have total three possible scenarios :

 ```bash
  1.   {weather: null, error: null}